The Urbino Now Project 2025

 Nighttime in Piazza della Repubblica.

 The program is open to English-speaking college students and recent graduates from any school.
 Students from many universities have participated in past ieiMedia programs, including: James Madison University, Colorado State University, Ithaca College, Iowa State University, Rider University, the University of Tennessee at Chattanooga, Louisiana State University, Virginia Tech, Ryerson University, New York University, UCLA, Truman State University, Rutgers University, University of Wisconsin-Milwaukee, Georgia College and State University, Frostburg State University, University of Wisconsin-Oshkosh, Kennesaw State University, California State University Fullerton, Temple University, Arizona State University, State University of New York at New Paltz, University of Arizona, University of Illinois, Georgetown University, University of Northern Iowa, University of Wisconsin-Madison, Humboldt State University, Indiana University, Washington and Lee University, Wilkes University, Carleton University, San Diego State University, American University, Nanyang Technological University, University of British Columbia, Westminster College and Baylor University.
 We’ve also had students from Japan, the United Kingdom, Puerto Rico, Thailand and Trinidad.
+Most of our students are journalism or communications majors, but those majoring in other subjects are welcome as well.
+For non-journalism/communication majors, experience working for a college or professional publication is helpful but not necessary.
+The program is open to English-speaking students and recent graduates from around the world.

 Students enjoying the end of program video at our awards ceremony.